 Every year I look forward to participating in the Crochet Cancer Challenge hosted by Sweet Potato 3.
-I am pleased to say this is the ninth year of the challenge and I think I have participated in almost every year.

 It is heartwarming to see how many people get involved in this event, making beanies for those experiencing and affected by cancer.
 Scroll down for more information about this month-long event.